 Haydn is constantly on the search for the next great location to wine taste.
 He has a nose for rosé and a super palate for everything else.
 He’s traveled around the world to taste wine.
 From Champagne, France to the Barossa Valley in South Australia (where he almost was bitten by a brown snake while checking the terrior).

-He also works at Pedroncelli Winery, pouring wine, discussing the merits over how Robert Parker stole his line when it comes to their Zinfandel and attempting to memorize the 4 portuguese varietals in their Port.
+He also works at Pedroncelli Winery, pouring wine, discussing the merits over how Robert Parker stole his line when it comes to their Zinfandel and attempting to memorize the 4 Portuguese varietals in their Port.
 Despite the name of his company, one of Haydn’s favorite wine clubs is located in Napa (though as Haydn says, it’s Napa-Carneros).

 He has also taught wine classes in Marin County and has given lectures on wine.
 He has a soft spot for Grenache and Taittinger.